This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 - Suitable for treatment of acute infestations

-- Different formulations and mode of application available
+- Different formulations and modes of application are available

 - Toxic to all insects, kill beneficial organisms too, such as bees